-- 10 Raumati Community Board meetings are currently scheduled to take place on Tuesday evenings commencing at 7.00pm. - 11 Community Boards are free to decide on different dates and times for their meetings. - 12 Council, Committee and Subcommittee meetings, where Community Board Members are participating or voting members, are scheduled to begin at 9.30am on Tuesdays or Thursdays. - 13 The meetings of other Community Boards are currently scheduled to take place on Tuesday evenings at 7.00pm; with the exception of the Paraparaumu Community Board, whose meetings are proposed to begin at 6.30pm on Tuesday evenings.
+- Waikanae Community Board meetings are currently scheduled to take place on Tuesday evenings beginning at 7.00pm. - 11 Community boards are free to decide on a different dates, days and times for their meetings. - 12 Council, committee and subcommittee meetings, where community board members are participating or voting members, are scheduled to begin at 9.30am on Tuesdays or Thursdays. - The other community board meetings are currently scheduled to take place on Tuesday evenings at 7.00pm; with the exception of the Paraparaumu Community Board, whose meetings are proposed to begin at 6.30pm on Tuesday evenings.